COVID-19

 Controlled clinical trials

-The Together Trial was a randomized, controlled clinical trial conducted in Brazil that reported on the use of metformin and other medications for treatment of COVID-19.
+The Together Trial was a randomized, controlled clinical trial conducted in Brazil that reported on the use of metformin and other medications to treat COVID-19.
 Of 1497 participants, 327 individuals were provided metformin.
 The study did not find that metformin reduced hospitalizations or emergency room visits.
-However, there were a number of methodological differences from the COVID-OUT trial.
-The Together Trial reported that high dose fluvoxamine reduced the chance of COVID-19 related hospitalization.
+However, there were several methodological differences from the COVID-OUT trial.
+The Together Trial reported that high-dose fluvoxamine reduced the chance of COVID-19-related hospitalization.

 A small foundation’s role in the fight against COVID-19